 This place has been showing people nature for years.
-Many years ago, I stumbled across a Citrine Wagtail here, the only one I have ever seen in the UK.
+Many years ago I stumbled across a Citrine Wagtail here, the only one I have ever seen in the UK.
 But it's about much more than birds.
 There is heathland, reedbed, bog, wet woodland and old coppice for a start!

-Park in the car park found by turning off the A3013 between Fleet and Cove at the bridge for Fleet Pond.
-After crossing the railway bridge turn right and follow the new road to the car park.
-Take the waymarked track from the railway side of the car park.
+Park in the car park found by turning off the A3013 between Fleet and Cove at the signpost for Fleet Pond.
+After crossing the railway bridge turn right and follow the rather bumpy track to the car park.
+Take the smart, wide, new track from the railway side of the car park.
 This walk is suggested in an anti-clockwise direction around the pond.